 We offer concession tickets for disabled people and, if you require the assistance of a friend or helper to attend, we can make a free ticket available for your companion.
 Please call the Box Office on 020 7223 2223 to book.
 The Box Office telephone is open from 10am - 6pm, Monday to Saturday.

 The closest station to Battersea Arts Centre is Clapham Junction, which has good wheelchair access and is 0.5 miles away from the venue.
+Up-to-date information on lift service at Clapham Junction is available here.

 The nearest disabled parking spaces to Battersea Arts Centre are in the Asda Car Park on Lavender Hill, which is a 5 minute walk away.
 Find out more about parking with a Blue Badge in Wandsworth.

-There is step free access to The Bees Knees playspace, The Scratch Bar and ground floor public spaces.
+There is step free access to the Bee's Knees playspace, The Scratch Bar and ground floor public spaces.
 The first floor performance spaces can be reached via a lift.
-Battersea Arts centre has a range of toilet facilities available including all-gender toilets, accessible toilets on all floors and baby-change facilities.
+Battersea Arts Centre has a range of toilet facilities available including all-gender toilets, accessible toilets on all floors and baby-change facilities.

 Relaxed Performances at Battersea Arts Centre offer a more relaxed performance environment.
 There is a relaxed attitude to noise and movement in the auditorium and we also provide a designated 'chill-out space' for guests who may need time away from the performance space.
 Ear defenders are available for those with sensory sensitivities.

 We will make some small changes to the light and sound effects to accommodate the needs of our audience - performances where these changes hae been made are described as Sensory Adapted Performances.
-Sensory Adapted Performances are always relaxed.
+Sensory Adapted Performances are always Relaxed.

 BSL Interpreted Performances